Electoral geography: United Kingdom

 In the present United Kingdom, electoral geography is studied extensively and has been compared to the method in the United States of elections and regionalization, by employing UK methods of class cleavage, where the Conservative Party tends to be favoured by the white-collar class and the Labour Party by the UK’s working class.
-Comparing the methods of sectionalism in the UK and the US places emphasis on location; instead of basing support for a party by class, the US does so by location.
+Comparing the methods of sectionalism in the UK and the US emphasizes location; in the United States, support for a party is based far more on the location, as compared to the class divide.
 In the UK, some areas are more heavily populated than others, giving differences in population relating to the geography of each individual voting district.

 In the UK, to extinguish regional identity, England was divided into nine regions.
 It was thought that people who congregate seem to vote alike, rather than voting on one’s own opinions.
 This is what is known as the "neighborhood effect".
 Even with nine distinct regions, the voting patterns are seemingly disproportionally divided between the two dominant parties.
 This forces researchers to question what causes regional differences in voting outcomes.

 The voting method in the UK differs from that of the United States.
 To produce an outcome, "all voting takes place in the context of a particular electoral system.
 There has to be some agreed way of aggregating votes to produce a result.
 Votes indicate individuals’ preferences and in the public elections these have to be translated into seats by some formula".
 This formulaic approach ends in an outcome giving a translated number of seats for each party in Parliament.

 England is not alone in selecting its electoral system. “… A cross-national study found seventy different systems in twenty-seven democracies.”
 When choosing which system a government will use, great consideration has to be made.
 A serious question arises during this process; What should this election be designed to achieve?
 General answers have been: